 A mandatory relationship is represented by a line.

 Change the appearance of the crow’s foot notation

 You can display mandatory or optional records in the ER diagram.
 By default, a one-to-many relationship including crow’s foot notation is created in Moon Modeler.
 To change it to a one-to-one relationship, do the following.

 - Display the relationship detail.

-- In the Cardinality section, set the value to 1.
+- In the Cardinality section, change the settings

 - The crows foot graphic will change accordingly.